isomerpages/govtech-im8/index.md

   - infopic:
       title: About ICT&SS Policy Reform
       id: infopic
-      description: Effort to reform ICT&SS policies to give flexibility to right-fit controls based on risk materiality level of systems.
+      description: Effort to reform ICT&SS policies to give agencies the flexibility to right-fit controls based on risk materiality level of systems.
       button: Read more
       alt: isometric illustration reform
       url: /about